Visually Impaired Judo

 How can I get involved in VI Judo?

-Getting involved in Visual Impaired Judo couldn’t be easier, simply pop along to your local club or give the JudoScotland office a call to help you find an appropriate session.
+Getting involved in Visually Impaired Judo couldn’t be easier!
+Simply pop along to your local club or give the JudoScotland office a call to help you find an appropriate session.

 JudoScotland fully endorses the Sports Inclusion Model (SIM) and aims to provide opportunities for all Judoka wishing to take part at each level of the inclusion model:

 Open- sports participation, training or competition without concession, modification or change.

 Modified – sports participation, training or competition with appropriate adaptations to rules, equipment or setting to facilitate the inclusion of athletes of all abilities.

 Parallel – sports participation, training or competition where athletes are grouped according to ability and/or experience.

 Discrete – sports participation, training or competition that is unique to disability sport, but developmental, meaningful and appropriate to the aspirations of participants.

 How can I best support a VI judoka at my club?